 The research was funded by the European Union - Next Generation EU, part of the GRINS - Growing Resilient, Inclusive and Sustainable Project framework (GRINS PE00000018 - CUP E63C22002140007).
+We thank seminar participants at the ECB and CSEF for helpful comments.
 The views and opinions expressed are solely those of the authors and do not necessarily reflect those of the European Union, or the Executive Board of Sveriges Riksbank, and are not the responsibility of the European Union.
 Ettore Savoia (Sveriges Riksbank) did not benefit from any financial reward from the grant.

-&lt;sup>1 Tullio Jappelli, University of Naples Federico II, CSEF and CEPR.
-Email: tullio.jappelli@unina.it

-&lt;sup>2 Ettore Savoia, Sveriges Riksbank and CeMoF.
-Email: Ettore.Savoia@riksbank.se

-&lt;sup>3 Alessandro Sciacchetano, London School of Economics and Political Science: A.Sciacchetano@lse.ac.uk
+Tullio Jappelli, University of Naples Federico II, CSEF and CEPR.
+Ettore Savoia, Sveriges Riksbank and CeMoF.
+Alessandro Sciacchetano, London School of Economics and Political Science.